Swedish National Heritage Board: 21st century

 On 2 June 2005, the government decided to relocate a major part of the National Heritage Board's activities from Stockholm to Gotland.
 The move was made to compensate for the loss of jobs on the island when the Swedish military closed down all permanent garrisons there.
 The National Heritage Board moved to the newly built facilities at the old A7 military compound in Visby, in 2008.
 Since 2007, the facilities also housed the Swedish Exhibition Agency.

 The move to Gotland was questioned by several officials within the agency who believed that the government did not understand how the National Heritage Board worked.
 Large parts of the operation are as of 2016 still remaining in Stockholm.
 Since 2012, this includes the main office in the Mounted Royal Guard's old caserns at the History Museum in Östermalm.
 Under the open area between the museum's main building and the Eastern Stable are storage rooms where the archive and library collections are kept.

 Since 2015, the agency has operations in Stockholm, Visby and Tumba (Swedish Museum Services).
-It also has functions at the Old Uppsala Museum and Glimmingehus.
+It also has functions at the Gamla Uppsala museum] and Glimmingehus.